joseasoler/tradergen/README.md

 Currently most of the features of the mod are only implemented for orbital traders, but expansions are planned for the future.

-## Features
+## Feature highlights

+* Configurable amount of silver in stock.
+There are different settings for orbital, settlement, caravan and visitor traders.
+Compatible with all traders, both vanilla and modded.

-Orbital traders now have an specialization in addition to their type.
-The specialization adds a limited amount of stock but it may be particularly rare or useful.
+* Orbital traders now have an specialization in addition to their type.
+An specialization adds a limited amount of stock but it may be particularly rare or useful.
 Each trader type has its own set of available specializations, with some of them being less common than the others.

-Orbital traders will frequently have randomly generated names matching their type and specialization.
+* Each orbital trader type has an expanded pool of random name rules which produces better fitting results.

 All vanilla orbital traders (and several modded ones) have some changes to their base stock aiming for increasing their variety and improving compatibility with mods.